19hours/sg-statutes/Acts/Mental Capacity Act.md

 (iii) an order under this Act is necessary for the protection of the personal welfare, property or affairs of the person.

-(2) Subject to the Rules of Court, permission is required for any other application to the court.
+(2) Subject to the Family Justice Rules, permission is required for any other application to the court.

+[Act 27 of 2014 wef 01/01/2015]

 (3) In deciding whether to grant permission the court shall, in particular, have regard to —